Nam Kyung-pil: National Assembly

-On 21 July 1998, there was a by-election in Paldal-gu to replace former member Kim Yong-nam who died on 13 March 1998.
+On 21 July 1998, there was a by-election in Paldal District to replace former member, who was also his father, Nam Pyeong-woo, who died on 13 March 1998.
 Nam won the by-election with 21,356 votes.
-He had represented Paldal-gu until 15 May 2014, weeks before the gubernatorial election.
+He had represented Paldal District until 15 May 2014, weeks before the gubernatorial election.

 2017 presidential election

 On 25 January 2017, Nam declared that he would run for the president of South Korea in 2017.
 Nam's major commitment was to change South Korea's military conscription service to volunteer military system.
 He was defeated in his party's primary by his sole opponent, Yoo Seong-min MP.